 2. Focus on local supply chains

 – Reliance on a global supply chain has provided advantages for businesses in a variety of ways.
 However, the pandemic revealed this reliance to be a critical weakness in the face of international disruption.
-This has caused many businesses to move to domestic or local suppliers, and increased their willingness to pay higher prices for more reliable supply chains.
+This has caused many businesses to move to domestic or local suppliers and increased their willingness to pay higher prices for more reliable supply chains.

-This is especially true in food supply.
+This is especially true in the food supply.
 According to a Goldbeck Recruiting study of North American industry professionals, 65% of Americans and 82% of Canadians were much more likely to purchase locally produced or sourced goods.
 A heavier reliance on local and domestic suppliers and more diverse supply chains will be the new norm for years to come.

 3. Remote work and location independence

 – Prior to the pandemic, a gradual shift to remote work was already underway.
 In many cases, companies had started responding to a societal shift of placing a stronger focus on work-life balance, which considers the amount of time employees spend at an office.
 Some companies had already begun exploring the option of not having a physical location at all.

 As lockdowns and mandatory closures of physical spaces for non-essential businesses took hold, remote work was thrust upon companies capable of operating this way, whether they were ready or not.
 “One of the most prominent trends during the coronavirus era has been the shift of employees working from home instead of in offices,” says Sean Ludwig contributor for CO—, the U.S. Chamber of Commerce’s site for business owners.
 “Companies that have invested in employees’ work-from-home setups will also likely be more amenable to those employees working remotely some of the time even after the pandemic ends.”
 Other businesses will even eliminate their physical offices entirely.

 4. Reliance on automation and AI